Peter Serwan

 Peter Serwan (born 1962, in Mount Gambier) is an Australian artist and educator based in Adelaide, South Australia.
-Serwan is known for his paintings of urban landscapes.
-Working mostly in the medium of oil paint, he is also a fine printmaker.
-Serwan draws his subjects from his immediate environment, frequently incorporating his family, friends, and colleagues as models.
-Recurring subjects in his works are backyards, suburban street fronts, and new housing developments.
-His paintings are often populated by suited men, stray dogs, cats, wheelie bins, and orange bunting.

-A testing ground for national identity, Serwan’s depictions of urban Australia reflect on themes of suburban isolation with an eye for the everyday minutiae of life, and its everyday absurdities and wonders, with dry wit and sharp observation.

-He has exhibited frequently in Australia and is represented in private and institutional collections.
+Serwan works mostly in the medium of oil paint however he is also a fine printmaker.
+Serwan is known for his paintings' focus on suburban life and the human experience.
+His artwork features both impressionist works as well as key figures from his own like including family and friends.
+His works have been known to showcase the nuanced exploration between human existence and urbanization.
+Serwan has exhibited frequently in Australia and is represented in private and institutional collections.

 Background

 Born in Mount Gambier in 1962 to Polish immigrant parents, Serwan grew up with three siblings in a Catholic household and spoke Polish only until starting school at the age of 5.
 Serwan attended Tenison Woods College, Mount Gambier (1975 – 1979) and art classes at the local TAFE.
 Serwan completed a Bachelor of Fine Arts at the University of South Australia in 1983 before undertaking a Graduate Diploma in Visual Arts teaching at the Gippsland Institute of Advanced Education.
 From 1984 he taught at the Catholic Regional College in Traralgon in the Latrobe Valley, where he lived and worked until moving to Adelaide in 1996.